zsotroav/FOK-GYEM/README.md

 ## PCB
 Version 1 of the PCB design is available as a KiCad Project and Gerber zip on [mega.nz](https://mega.nz/file/3mAA2AxQ#uEkXPkIazQjaFEwh2zbjOequC6g8-KIUfY65_SY9eXo)

+> The PCB design is currently being revised due to limited availability and high price of the used components.

 ## Usage - Software

 1. Set CFG_PANEL_COUNT and other settings in `config.h`